What to eat in Alentejo? 18 typical dishes in Alentejo

 Alentejan Black Pig

-Alentejan black pig or Iberian black pig is a pig native to the Alentejo and the central and southern part of the Iberian Peninsula.
+Alentejan black pig, or Iberian black pig, is a pig native to the Alentejo and the central and southern part of the Iberian Peninsula.
 The Alentejan pig is thought to have the wild boar as its ancestry.
-Alentejo black pig has a dark, black, and hairless color, but what really distinguishes it is its food, as it is based on acorns and lives freely.
-This makes the black pig have very tasty and juicy meat.
+Alentejo black pig has a dark, black, and hairless color, but what distinguishes it is its food, which is based on acorns, and it lives freely.
+This gives the black pig very tasty and juicy meat.

 Keep in mind that the Iberian pig is not exclusive to the Alentejo; the southern part of Spain uses the black pig a lot, namely to make the famous Iberian Jamón.